domcloud/domcloud/docs/features/runner.md

 ---
 layout: docs
+title: Runner
 ---

 # Setup with Script Runner

 The runner is the core feature in DOM Cloud.
 It let's you to perform automatic configuration all by convenience of a single script.

 For common script deployments, you don't have to write it yourself.
-You can start from existing templates in [the homepage](https://domcloud.io/#templates) or [template repository](https://github.com/domcloud/dom-templates).
+You can start from existing recipes in [the homepage](https://domcloud.io/#templates) or [recipe repository](https://github.com/domcloud/recipes).

 We make it as simple as possible to understand.
-And better, our runner script is [open sourced](https://github.com/domcloud/dom-next-rootkit).
+And better, our runner script is [open sourced](https://github.com/domcloud/brodge).
 More in depth explanation is available in the repository page.

 The script runner is in YAML format.
 For example to create a new WordPress instance: